unconst/DockerBitcoindLND/README.md

-This repo contains the code and steps needed to set up a lightning and Bitcoin Node on a Raspberry Pi micro computer.
+This repo contains the a docker-compose.yml and corresponding Dockerfiles which together run a lightning node over a local pruned Bitcoin Node on a Raspberry Pi micro computer.
+Phew!
+Very useful for setting uo small micro services which can accept and make lightning payments.
+Hope you enjoy.

 # 0. Required Equipment
 1. Raspberry Pi3 (Pi) with internet connectivity.